10 Signs That Indicate That Your Partner Is a Pathological Liar

 It often leads to conflict and turmoil among friends, family, coworkers, and anyone in their lives, making the notion that everyone else is at fault.

-They direct their stories to show these things to be facts, causing hurt and disappointment with loved ones.
+They direct their stories to show these things to be facts, causing hurt and disappointment in loved ones.
 Even if the lies are proven false, the innate need to defend becomes off-putting to those around them.

 10. They are insecure

-Rather than at least try naturally, be courageous and allow for failure, they pretend they already succeeded at the task.
+Rather than at least try naturally, be courageous and allow for failure, they pretend they have already succeeded at the task.

 And if mistakes or failures come close to them, they’re quick to go into victim mode, so there is a person at fault that prevented their achievement.
 In essence, they don’t give themselves a chance.